-- 16.7.4.1 Suspension of a volunteer's involvement in the Scouts is a neutral act and is intended to protect all involved.
-This helps to ensure that any investigation is as fair as possible by preventing situations where objectivity could be risked, or further allegations could be made. - 16.7.4.2 When considering a suspension, consideration should be first given to using Mutually Agreed Restrictions (see 16.7.2). - 16.7.4.3 Suspension must only be used[:] - a) when an allegation of a serious criminal offence is made against a volunteer.
-Suspensions in these circumstances must last until all police enquiries or legal proceedings have ended - b) when a dispute between adults that is unresolved 30 days after the relevant Lead Volunteer is made aware.
-Suspension periods in this case must be less than 90 days, although there may be multiple consecutive suspension periods - c) where the deliberate action or inaction of a volunteer has or could have led to serious reputational harm - d) where the action of a volunteer may form gross misconduct - e) if a volunteer formally challenges the decisions or policy of a local Scout unit or The Scout Association in public to a non-Scouting body, or on social media, seeking to change or overturn the decision or policy - f) if a volunteer does not have a criminal record check application in place after 30 days [60 days in Scotland or Northern Ireland] when a criminal record check is required according to the Chapter 16 Teams Table - g) if a volunteer has not completed the required learning, in the Teams table, within the timescales mandated in the Teams table. - h) in the event of the suspension of a Group or an Explorer Unit, in which case all adults appointed are suspended as if each were individually suspended. - i) a volunteer may no longer accept the principles of the movement
+Suspension of a volunteer's involvement in Scouts is a neutral act intended to protect all parties involved.
+It ensures that any investigation remains as fair as possible by preventing situations where objectivity could be compromised or additional allegations made.

+Before considering suspension, priority should be given to using Mutually Agreed Restrictions (see 16.7.2).

+Suspension must only be used in the following circumstances:

+- a) when a serious criminal offence is alleged against a volunteer.
+Suspensions in such cases must remain in effect until all police enquiries or legal proceedings have concluded - b) when a dispute between adults remains unresolved 30 days after the relevant Lead Volunteer has been informed.
+Suspension periods in these cases must be under 90 days, although multiple consecutive suspension periods can occur - c) where the deliberate action or inaction of a volunteer has caused or could cause significant reputational harm - d) where the action of a volunteer may form gross misconduct - e) when a volunteer formally challenges the decisions or policies of a local Scout unit or The Scout Association including through non-Scout bodies or social media, seeking to change or overturn the decision or policy - f) if a volunteer fails to submit a criminal record check application within 30 days [60 days in Scotland or Northern Ireland] as required by the Chapter 16 Teams Table - g) if a volunteer fails to complete mandatory learning, as defined in the Chapter 16 Teams Table within the required timeframes - h) in cases where a Group or an Explorer Unit is suspended, resulting in all adults appointed to that Group or Unit being suspended as though each were individually suspended - i) if a volunteer no longer accepts the principles of Scouts - j) when the actions or inactions of a connected person have caused, or could cause, serious harm to a member or non-member